opensafely-core/job-server/DEVELOPERS.md

 Refer to the [RAP API Auth] for details on how the [RAP Controller] handles client tokens.

+This token was generated and configured in production for both components ad-hoc during the initiative that created the API.
+We don't rotate the token.

 #### Creating a job request

 When users initiate a [Job Request] in the UI, Job Server calls the [RAP API] (`POST /controller/v1/rap/create/`)